 Hosts and Champions: Scotland in the Commonwealth Games is a touring exhibition celebrating over 80 years of participation and achievement by Scotland in the Commonwealth Games from its origin as the British Empire Games held in Hamilton, Canada in 1930, through to the Glasgow 2014.
 Drawn from the Commonwealth Games Scotland Archive held by the University of Stirling, the exhibition displays a selection of photographs, designs, clothing, papers and artefacts which evoke a rich story of Scotland's involvement in the Games, including as hosts in 1970, 1986 and 2014.

-This exhibition is curated by Professor Richard Haynes, Karl Magee, Ian Mackintosh and Jocelyn Grant (University of Stirling) and supported by Legacy 2014.
+This exhibition was created by Professor Richard Haynes, Karl Magee, Ian Mackintosh and Jocelyn Grant and supported by Legacy 2014.
 It builds on the exhibition created in collaboration with Lucy Armitage (Glasgow Museums) and supported by the Celebrate Fund and Festival 2014 which was displayed in the Old Fruitmarket in Glasgow during the 2014 Games.

 The University of Stirling's Archives & Special Collections holds the archives of Commonwealth Games Scotland, the body responsible for selecting, preparing and managing Scotland’s teams at the Commonwealth Games.
 The collection documents over 80 years of international sporting competition beginning with the formation of the first Scottish team in 1930.

 As part of the Culture 2014 celebrations accompanying Glasgow 2014 our Hosts and Champions project opened up the archives to tell the story of Scotland’s contribution to the Commonwealth Games from the 1930s to the present day.
 Material from the collection was displayed in exhibitions in Stirling and Glasgow; a series of talks on the history of sport in Scotland provided further insights into Scotland’s sporting history; and the fascinating stories discovered in the archives by our project team were presented on our Sport Heritage blog.
 A finalist at the 2015 Herald Higher Education Awards, the Hosts and Champions exhibition continues to visit venues across Scotland celebrating Scotland's sporting heritage.
 To date it has visited the following locations:

 Trinity Church, Irvine (13 March - 17 April 2015) - images of the exhbition in Irvine can be viewed here.